guyromellemagayano/simple-scripts/README.md

 # simple-python-programs
-Just a bunch of simple Python programs.
-Updated twice a week
+Just a bunch of simple Python programs